I’ve traveled a lot on my own.

 One of the reasons many people don’t travel by themselves is because they are worried about being lonely.

 To be honest this isn’t a problem for me.
-I live in a two bedroom townhouse with myself and my beautiful boy so I’m used to spending time alone.
+I live in a two bedroom townhouse with myself and my beautiful cat so I’m used to spending time alone.

 Whilst I wasn’t lonely, I’m still a social creature so I made the effort to speak to people.
 I randomly chatted to people at restaurants, bars, and cinema lines.
 I had a lovely conversation with a local woman while waiting to see a Broadway show.
 I had dinner one night with a fellow traveler after meeting at the hotel bar.

-The trick is to reach out to people.
+The key is to reach out to people.

 I’ve written a separate post on how to do just that – How To Meet People When You Travel By Yourself